PhD in Resource and Environmental Management

 A written thesis is based on the candidate's original research, and must meet the requirements of interdisciplinarity outlined above.
 When the thesis is substantially complete, the student must first present it at a REM colloquium prior to the formal thesis defence.
 This presentation forms the basis of the supervisory committee's final recommendation about whether the student is ready for the final defence readiness.
 All PhD candidates must then pass the formal thesis defence, which is conducted in accordance with University regulations.
 All other PhD general requirements are as outlined in the graduate general regulations.

-A candidate must be enrolled and in residence at Simon Fraser University for the minimum number of terms as described in the graduate general regulations.
+A candidate must be enrolled at Simon Fraser University for the minimum number of terms as described inthe graduate general regulations.

 Academic Requirements within the Graduate General Regulations